What is Flash Memory?

 The Future

-Apparently, the miniaturization and density of the flash memory did not seem very suitable even in the medium term as it was still far from reaching physically worrying levels.
-However, with the appearance of the memorial, the future of flash memory begins to decrease.
+It appears that the miniaturization and density of flash memory have not yet reached physically alarming levels.
+However, with the advent of the memristor, the future of flash memory is beginning to take shape.

-However, the flash drive will continue to specialize strongly, taking advantage of the features of each type of memory for specific functions.
+Flash drives continue to specialize by utilizing each type of memory for specific functions.

 Security Steps to Consider